Megan Thee Stallion: Early life and education

-Megan Jovon Ruth Pete was born on February 15, 1995, in San Antonio, Texas, moved to Houston shortly after her birth with her mother, Holly Thomas.
-Holly, a rapper known as "Holly-Wood", often took young Megan Thee Stallion to recording sessions instead of daycare.
-Growing up in Houston's South Park neighborhood and later Pearland, Megan began writing raps at age 14, and lived there until she was 18.
-When she eventually showed her mother her rapping skills at age 18, Holly required that Megan wait until she was 21 to pursue rapping as a career.
-Her mother commented that her lyrics were too sexually suggestive for her young age.
-Megan attended Pearland High School graduating in 2013.
+Megan Jovon Ruth Pete was born on February 15, 1995, in San Antonio, Texas.
+She and her mother, Holly Thomas, moved to Houston shortly after her birth.
+Holly, a rapper known as "Holly-Wood", often took Megan to recording sessions instead of daycare.
+Megan's father was in jail for the first eight years of her life.
+An only child, Megan grew up in Houston's South Park neighborhood.
+She moved to Pearland with her mother when she was 14, and lived there until she was 18.

+Megan has described herself as a quiet and observant child, having been bullied for these traits when she was in elementary school.
+After being particularly upset by a remark made to her, she was inspired by her mother to stand up for herself.
+In middle school, she defended a classmate who was bullied for his homosexuality.
+Megan attended Pearland High School, graduating in 2013.
 Her father died during her freshman year of high school.

-While studying at Prairie View A&M University, Megan's freestyling videos on social media gained popularity, notably one where she was battling against male opponents in a "cypher".
-The exposure helped her gain a following on social media and many fans, who she refers to as "hotties" and credits for her early success.
-After taking time off from school to pursue music, she returned home resuming her studies at Texas Southern University.
+Megan began writing raps at age 14.
+She would steal instrumentals from her mother and write songs over them.
+When she eventually showed her mother her rapping skills at age 18, Holly required that Megan wait until she was 21 to pursue rap as a career, commenting that her lyrics were too sexually suggestive for her young age.
+While studying at Prairie View A&M University, Megan's freestyling videos on social media gained popularity, notably one where she was battling against male opponents in a cypher.
+The exposure helped her gain fans, whom she refers to as "hotties" and credits for her early success.
+After taking time off from school to pursue music, she returned home and resumed her studies at Texas Southern University.
 She graduated on December 11, 2021, with a Bachelor of Science in health administration.

-Megan adopted the stage name "Megan Thee Stallion" after she was called a "stallion" during her adolescence due to her height (178 cm) and "thick" body frame; voluptuous, statuesque women in the southern United States are sometimes colloquially called "stallions".
+Megan adopted the stage name "Megan Thee Stallion" after she was called a "stallion" during her adolescence due to her height of and "thick" body frame; voluptuous, statuesque women in the southern United States are sometimes colloquially called "stallions".